Great-Sun-Group/credex-core/README.md

    - Sign up for a free account at https://openexchangerates.org/
    - Go to your account dashboard and create and copy your API key

-7. JWT_SECRET: Create a strong, unique string to use as your JWT secret
+7. JWT_SECRET: Create a strong, unique string to use as your secret

+8. WHATSAPP_BOT_ORIGIN: Create a strong, unique string to use as your secret

 ## Available Scripts